deusovi/deusovi.github.io/wordpuzzles.md

 # Word Puzzles

+## Non-Cryptic Things

+[A Completely Ordinary Crossword](puzzlefiles/ss2020.pdf) (25 Dec 2020) is a completely ordinary crossword.
+Written for a puzzle exchange; has been slightly edited to remove inside references.
+[Clues](puzzlefiles/ss2020_clues.txt) and [grid](puzzlefiles/ss2020_grid.txt) are both available in text form.

 ## Cryptic Clues

 Some of my favorite cryptic clues (that weren't written for a particular puzzle) are [here](puzzlefiles/crypticclues.md).